 Shufflix: Design Summary

-In 1990 Alesia Software developed software for MS-DOS-based PCs for generating
+In 1990 Alesia Software developed software for MS-DOS-based PCs for

 bridge deals for use in serious bridge tournaments run by the Danish NCBO,